iamdarshg/Code-SDR/prompts.md

 - [ ] Sample rate range tests passing
 - [ ] Full diagnostic suite functional
 - [ ] Test report generation
+- [ ] ADC coherence testing with real data
+- [ ] Add smokescreen tests FOR EVERY MODULE IN THE DATABSE, SOFTWARE AND FIRMWARE that dont require hardware
+- [ ] Sort tests into those that need hardware and ones that dont and rpelicate as many hardware tests as smokerscreens or with some kind of virtualisation.

 **Implementation Requirements:**